hatrungnguyen/JetSet_Flight_Booking_App/README.md

 ## Overview

 Jet Set is a flight reservation application developed in Java with XML for designing the user interface.
 The app uses SQLite for managing data related to flights, users, and reservations.
-Upon launch, flight data is fetched from an external API.
+Upon launch, mock flight data is fetched from an external API.
 Users can either be admins or passengers, each having distinct functionalities.
 The app offers a smooth user experience with custom animations and a responsive design.

 ## Getting Started